 This soon became a sort of game we nicknamed “Corral the Dhows.”

-The next step in deterrence was (admittedly) very fun to watch.
-A helicopter would be launched (or directed if already airborne) to intercept the Dhow.
-Seeing the hapless fishing boat get engulfed by rotor wash from the helicopter directly above it looked kind of fun.
-The fisherman did not seem to think so.
-One could almost faintly hear the curses yelled by them as they were drenched.
-The final step if all these measures did not get the message through that they should avert course was to send out the Visit, Board, Search, and Seizure (VBSS) team in the rib boats to make a polite trip out to the errant Dhow to explain things more clearly.
+One could almost faintly hear the curses yelled as they were drenched from rotor wash.
+The final step if these measures did not get the message through that they should avert course was to send out the Visit, Board, Search, and Seizure (VBSS) team in the rib boats to make a polite trip out to the errant Dhow to explain things more clearly.
 The VBSS team consisted of an armed security force and interpreter.
+This last option always made them take the hint to go fish somewhere else.

-This aspect of the mission was the easy part, surprisingly enough.
-The moments one questioned the life choices that led up to this were usually in the early morning.
-That area of the Arabian Gulf was susceptible to dense fog and it wasn’t uncommon to step out to the smoking area after breakfast and see a Dhow emerge from the fog right next to our ship.
-This would be followed by the general alarm being sounded and the VBSS team investigating the vessel.
-While thankfully, the fishermen only wanted food, water or some fuel during these unexpected encounters, it was a constant reminder of the uncertainties of the situation.
+This aspect of the mission was the easy part.
+The moments one questioned the life choices that led up to being in this part of the world were usually the early morning.
+That area of the North Arabian Gulf was susceptible to dense fog, and it wasn’t uncommon to step out to the smoking area and see a Dhow emerge from the fog right next to our ship.
+More than once, I would see a smiling face looking up at me from the side of our ship.
+Thoughts of another USS Cole incident were never far from my mind when this occurred.

 Links: